Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 Busy managers often struggle to find the time to spend on developing their leadership skills.
 The problem is that without adequate training, they may not be equipped to effectively coach their teams.

-On-the-job training enables employees to be continually learning, without distracting from busy schedules.
+On-the-job learning enables employees to be continually developing, without distracting from busy schedules.

 Learning doesn’t stick (without reinforcement)